Shirley Jones: Personal life

 On August 5, 1956, Jones married actor and singer Jack Cassidy.
 They had three sons, Shaun, Patrick, and Ryan.
-David Cassidy was Jack's son from his first marriage, to actress Evelyn Ward, and became her stepson.
+David Cassidy was Jack's son from his first marriage to actress Evelyn Ward and became her stepson.
 Jones divorced Cassidy in 1975.

-She married actor and comedian Marty Ingels on November 13, 1977.
+On November 13, 1977, Jones married actor and comedian Marty Ingels.
 Jones and Ingels wrote an autobiography based on their relationship called Shirley & Marty: An Unlikely Love Story.
-Despite drastically different personalities and separations (she filed, then withdrew, a divorce petition in 2002), they remained married until Ingels' death on October 21, 2015, from a massive stroke.
-After his death, Jones said: "He often drove me crazy, but there's not a day I won’t miss him and love him to my core."
+Despite what Ingels called having an “odd-couple relationship” and separations (she filed, then withdrew, a divorce petition in 2002), they remained married until Ingels' death on October 21, 2015, from a massive stroke.
+After his death, Jones said: "He often drove me crazy, but there's not a day I won't miss him and love him to my core."

-Jones was friends with her co-star Gordon MacRae and his ex-wife Sheila, and he was named godfather to her first son, Shaun.
-She also admitted that she had a crush on MacRae and was starstruck when she worked opposite him on Oklahoma!
-She says it was she who convinced MacRae to take the part as Billy Bigelow in Carousel, where they worked together for a second time.
-Frank Sinatra had originally been cast, but dropped out during the first days of filming because each scene had to be shot twice, once in CinemaScope 55 (a wider-than-usual, 55-mm, 6-track stereo system) and once in 35-mm CinemaScope.
-Sinatra felt that he should have been paid twice because technically he was shooting two films.
-Three weeks after he left, they found a way to film the scene once on 55-mm, then transfer it onto 35-mm.